-Before you upgrade to Managed Detection and Response (MDR), Alert Logic performs a migration precheck to identify issues in your environment that can block your upgrade or affect its success.
+Before you upgrade to Managed Detection and Response (MDR), Alert Logic performs an upgrade precheck to identify issues in your environment that can block your upgrade or affect its success.
 The following information explains the issues that the precheck can find, when the issues must be resolved, and how to resolve them.

 You can use the information to prevent each issue, or you can wait for the precheck results and use the information to resolve specific issues that Alert Logic notifies you about.

-The following issues block a successful migration and must be resolved before your upgrade.
+The following issues block a successful upgrade and must be resolved before your upgrade.

 - Outdated AWS IAM role